gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

     #.
 Modify the code above to pulse a series of animal images.
     #.
 Modify the code to pulse a series of faces.
+    #.
+Add a for-loop to pulse each face 3 times before changing to the next face.
+    #.
+Replace the image_brightness function with image_brightness_with_inverted to create a combined image that has the inverted image of complimentary brightness. e.g. original image of brightness 2 added to inverted image of brightness 7.

     .. dropdown::
             :icon: codescan